kmann3/EtherpunksMoneyRegister/README.md

 v1-v-whatever are simply varying things I'm toying with.
 They aren't incremental.
 It's just "oh, that sounds neat, I want to check that out".

-Currently doing the v8 WPF version.
+Currently doing the v10 WPF version.

+Main screen
+	- Checkbox for CreatedOn
+	- Show icon for showing which sort is enabled Recurring Transaction
+	- Ability to group items

 ## TBI for WPF

+* Toggle-able CreatedOn column for grid.
+* Show icon for which column is the one being sorted
+* Icons to represent type of transaction?
 * Account management
 * Category management
 * Recurring Transactions.
 Need a management tool AND the ability to do it on the Transaction List screen.
 Maybe a dropdown?